insight-cwf/fix-provisioning-tool/README.md

 - ✅ - v0.0.2 - Add the abilty to remove the MDM certificate payload from profiles.
 - ✅ - v0.0.3 - Add a UI notification at the end to let the user know what they need to do with the information gathered from the tool.
+- 🔲 - Add ability to retry an enrollment if nothing Jamf related is found.
+I.E. the provisioning never started.
 - 🔲 - Figure out how to turn this into an app.
 - 🔲 - Convert to python or swift.
 - 🔲 - Additional enrollment error checking and handling.